dsheiko/extras/wiki/ARRAYS.md

 ### sortBy
-Return a (stably) sorted copy of list, ranked in ascending order by the results of running each value through iteratee. iteratee may also be the string name of the property to sort by
+Return a (stably) sorted copy of list, ranked in ascending order by the results of running each value through iteratee. iteratee may also be the mixed name of the property to sort by
 - [see also](http://underscorejs.org/#sortBy).

 ##### Parameters
 - `{array} $array` - source array
-- `{callable|string} $callable` - iteratee callback or property
+- `{mixed|mixed} $mixed` - iteratee callback or property
 - `{object} $context` - (optional) context to bind to

 ###### Syntax